jfehrle/coq/doc/sphinx/proof-engine/ltac.rst

 .. flag:: Ltac Debug

-   This flag, when set, enables the step-by-step debugger in the |Ltac| interpreter.
+   When set, enables step-by-step debugging of |Ltac| and Ltac2 code.
-   The debugger is supported in `rocq repl` and Proof General by printing information on the console and accepting typed commands.
-In addition, RocqIDE now supports a :ref:`visual debugger <rocqide-debugger>` with additional capabilities.
+   RocqIDE provides a :ref:`visual debugger <rocqide-debugger>`.
+For Ltac1 code only, debugging is supported in `rocq repl` and Proof General by printing information on the console and accepting typed commands.

 When the debugger is activated in `rocq repl`, it stops at every step of the evaluation of the current |Ltac| expression and prints information on what it is doing.